PrinceOfPuppers/degooged-tube/README.md

 ```
 degooged-tube
 ```
-Follow prompts to create a new 'user' (info is stored locally, has nothing to do with a youtube account), I recommend adding a few subs initally as it makes getting use to the cli easier.
+Follow prompts to create a new 'user' (info is stored locally, has nothing to do with a youtube account), I recommend adding a few subs initially as it makes getting use to the cli easier.

 ### General Interface
-CLI is interactive, options are displayed on the bottom of the screen and can be sepected by entering the letter in the brackets, IE w for `(w)atch`.
+CLI is interactive, options are displayed on the bottom of the screen and can be selected by entering the letter in the brackets, IE w for `(w)atch`.

 Some options IE `(w)atch` will show you a numbered list then prompt you for which number you want to watch, others IE `(p)revious/(n)ext page` will just preform the action.

-# DEVLOPMENT
+# DEVELOPMENT
-To build for devlopment run:
+To build for development run:
 ```
 git clone https://github.com/PrinceOfPuppers/degooged-tube